-We used the Rapid Assessment of Vegetation Condition after Wildfire (RAVG) Query Tool (available at https://fsapps.nwcg.gov/ravg/) to identify new fires that burned during 2018.
-To cross check for completeness we used the GIS data layer VegBurnSeverity18_1.mdb (available from https://www.fs.usda.gov/detail/r5/landmanagement/gis/?cid=STELPRDB5327833), which indicates boundaries and severity of fires throughout California, to extract data for all fires that occurred between 2008 and 2018 and that included at least 50 ha of conifer forest that burned at mid-severity and/or high-severity on one or more of the ten National Forest units in our study area.
+We used the Rapid Assessment of Vegetation Condition after Wildfire (RAVG) Query Tool (available at https://fsapps.nwcg.gov/ravg/) to identify new fires that burned during 2019 and 2020.
+We extracted data for all fires that occurred between 2008 and 2020 and that included at least 50 ha of conifer forest that burned at mid-severity and/or high-severity on one or more of the ten National Forest units in our study area.